CPUjoker303/netlify2.0/content/posts/best-audiophile-turntable-under-2000-january-2021.md

 The altered tonearm can brilliantly track and reduce resonance very easily and comes with an Audio-Technica cartridge (diamond stylus- ATN3600L), which is of very high quality and can easily replace it.
 For user-friendly connectivity, the pre-installed built-in pre-amp will give you both phono output and line-level output.

 After buying an audio Technica turntable, you also get a 45 RPM adapter and RCA output cable, which is 3.5 mm male to dual and can easily De-attach whenever you want.
-Overall this Belt-Drive Stereo Turntable is the best audiophile turntable under $2000.
+Overall this Belt-Drive Stereo Turntable is the Best Audiophile Turntable Under $2000.

 #### Specifications